Course Syllabus

 - Any students who need special accommodations should inform the professor as soon as possible so that we may make special arrangements to accommodate them

-- Students are not allowed to use any AI resources to assist with classwork or exams during or after class.
-Students may use AI resources for tutoring purposes if they wish (e.g., to understand textbook or lecture material, work through additional problems, or get feedback on their exercise and exam solutions)
+- Students may use AI resources for tutoring purposes if they wish (e.g., to understand textbook or lecture material, work through additional problems, or get feedback on their exercise and exam solutions)

 Syllabus: